-If you’ve been spending a lot of time in your house and are feeling like giving it a facelift, this is your moment!
+If you’ve been spending a lot of time in your house and are feeling like giving it a facelift, this is your moment to start decorating a house!
 You can make simple choices that will allow you to refresh, tidy, clean and redecorate your space.
-Even better, many of these changes are budget friendly!
+Even better, many of these changes are budget-friendly!

-What is the first thing to decorate a house?
+What is the first thing to start decorating a house?

 The simplest way to redecorate any space is to paint the walls.
 Of course, to paint effectively you have to prep, so get some help and start moving.
 Move furniture away from the walls and take down paintings, pictures and shelving.
 Wash the walls with a damp sponge dipped in a mild soapy water, then rinse with a clean sponge and plain water.
 Patch the holes with spackle and lightly sand, prime the patches with a fine roller, mask the baseboards and floor, and paint your walls.
 Even if you don’t make a huge color change, fresh paint means a fresh space.
 After painting, put pictures back on the wall in a new pattern.
 You’ll get all the benefits of moving house without the hassle of boxing things up.

 How can I decorate like a pro?